 Keep reading for the nutrients and foods that contribute to collagen production.

-Vitamin C plays a major role in collagen synthesis, and foods like leafy greens, citrus fruits (plus broccoli, broccoli rabe and red peppers!) are filled with it.
+Vitamin C plays a major role in collagen synthesis, and citrus fruits (plus broccoli, broccoli rabe, and red peppers!) are filled with it.
 Vitamin C also acts as an antioxidant, so you get the added benefit of protecting your skin from free radical damage.

 The protein in meat is made up of essential amino acids the body can’t make on its own.
 But meats like beef and chicken also contain non-essential amino acids, some of which make up collagen.
 Eating meat, then, provides your body with additional stores of the amino acids it needs to produce collagen.